smhurf/lewagon_challenges/05-Production/03-BigQuery/01-Data-upload/README.md

 - Data is available at `wagon-bootcamp-256316.taxifareEU.taxi_trips`
 - Create a new dataset within BigQuery.
-- Run your a SQL command that will create load the data from `wagon-bootcamp-256316.taxifareEU.taxi_trips` into a table within your newly created dataset.
+- Run your a SQL command that will load the data from `wagon-bootcamp-256316.taxifareEU.taxi_trips`

 ```sql
 SELECT